ProjectSWGCore/forwarder/README.md

 ### Single Instance ###
 1. Start up the forwarder
-2. Open up login.cfg and set "loginServerAddress" to "127.0.0.1" and "loginServerPort" to whatever is listed next to the server connection status (e.x.
+2. Open up login.cfg and set "loginServerAddress" to "127.0.0.1" and "loginServerPort" to whatever is listed next to the client connection status (e.x.
 44453)
 3. Start up the SWG client

 ### Multiple Instances ###